Claude Code Is One Tool With Four Different Personalities

 Then it clicked.

 Claude Code isn't one tool trying to be everywhere.
-It's four distinct personalities optimised for different contexts.
-And once you stop expecting them to behave the same, you start using them correctly.
+It's four distinct personalities optimized for different contexts.
+Once you stop expecting them to behave the same, you start using them correctly.

 The Four Personalities of Claude Code